 What Impacts the Settlement Compensation Payout of a Vocal Cord Paralysis Lawsuit?

 Vocal cord paralysis is a fairly serious injury.
 Treatment usually involves surgery and a long, uncomfortable recovery process.
 So anytime you have a personal injury lawsuit involving this injury it is going to have a pretty large settlement value.
-There are certain factors that tend to drive the potential value of vocal cord paralysis cases up or down.
+Certain factors tend to drive the potential value of vocal cord paralysis cases up or down.
 The first is how the vocal cord paralysis occurred.
 If a car accident causes damage to the vocal cord nerves, the case will have a much higher value than it would if the vocal cord paralysis results from medical malpractice.
 Why?
 Because, again, the malpractice case is much harder to prove.

 Vocal Cord Paralysis Settlements & Verdicts

-• $500,000 Verdict (2025 Washington DC): The plaintiff, a 42-year-old construction worker, was working at a jobsite when an employee of a subcontractor got into an altercation with several other men at the site.
+- $500,000 Verdict (2025 Washington DC): The plaintiff, a 42-year-old construction worker, was working at a jobsite when an employee of a subcontractor got into an altercation with several other men at the site.
 The employee went to his car to retrieve a gun and then shot the plaintiff, who suffered gunshot wounds to his abdomen, neck, and cheek, a laceration and blood clot to his right internal jugular vein, a fracture to his left mandible, an intramuscular cheek hematoma, and vocal fold paralysis.
 The lawsuit alleged that the subcontractor was negligent in failing to do a background check on the shooter before hiring him.

-• $787,500 Verdict (2024 New York): The plaintiff was injured during a botched throat surgery.
+- $787,500 Verdict (2024 New York): The plaintiff was injured during a botched throat surgery.
 She suffered paralysis of her right true vocal cord and right laryngeal nerve damage, resulting in the inability to properly speak, the inability to speak loudly, hoarseness of her voice, and the inability to speak for more than a short period.

-• $1,600,000 Verdict (2024 New York): The plaintiff, 54-years-old, was a pedestrian, walking along a road with her sister when she was struck from behind by a hit-and-run driver, leaving her with a left retroperitoneal hematoma, pelvic fractures, rib fractures, pulmonary contusions, flail chest, flail chest syndrome, and kidney polar ischemia.
+- $1,600,000 Verdict (2024 New York): The plaintiff, 54-years-old, was a pedestrian, walking along a road with her sister when she was struck from behind by a hit-and-run driver, leaving her with a left retroperitoneal hematoma, pelvic fractures, rib fractures, pulmonary contusions, flail chest, flail chest syndrome, and kidney polar ischemia.

-• $1,750,000 Settlement (2019 California): A 54-year-old female plaintiff was rear-ended by a truck on the highway exit ramp.
+- $1,750,000 Settlement (2019 California): A 54-year-old female plaintiff was rear-ended by a truck on the highway exit ramp.
 The plaintiff suffered a herniated disc in an accident and underwent spinal fusion surgery to treat it.
 The surgery caused vocal cord paralysis.

-• $325,000 Verdict (2019 New York): Plaintiff underwent thyroidectomy surgery after which she suffered post-operative fistula, pneumonia, and pulmonary collapse, which led to vocal cord paralysis.
-She sued the doctors alleging that the surgery was improperly performed and that they were negligent in failing to prevent the post-operative complications.
+- $325,000 Verdict (2019 New York): Plaintiff underwent thyroidectomy surgery after which she suffered post-operative fistula, pneumonia, and pulmonary collapse, which led to vocal cord paralysis.
+She sued the doctors, alleging that the surgery was improperly performed and that they were negligent in failing to prevent the post-operative complications.

-• $750,000 Settlement (New York 2018): During surgery to remove parathyroid glands, the surgeon negligently failed to locate the glands and cut into the plaintiff’s laryngeal nerve, causing vocal cord paralysis.
+- $750,000 Settlement (New York 2018): During surgery to remove parathyroid glands, the surgeon negligently failed to locate the glands and cut into the plaintiff’s laryngeal nerve, causing vocal cord paralysis.
 Surgery to repair the vocal cord was not successful, leaving the plaintiff with permanent left vocal cord paralysis.

-• $355,000 Verdict (Florida 2016): Left turn accident at intersection.
+- $355,000 Verdict (Florida 2016): Left turn accident at intersection.
 Female plaintiff, mid-50s, claimed mild head injury, spinal cord compression, and vocal cord paralysis resulting from the accident.
 Jury awarded $75,000 for pain and suffering and $280,000 for medical expenses.

-• $85,000 Settlement (Michigan 2015): Plaintiff was rear-ended at moderate speed on the highway.
+- $85,000 Settlement (Michigan 2015): Plaintiff was rear-ended at moderate speed on the highway.
 He suffered neck injuries, which allegedly caused vocal cord paralysis.
 The defendant contested the causation between the accident and vocal cord damage.

-• $900,000 Settlement (Indiana 2014): Negligent intubation of a patient at the hospital caused vocal cord paralysis on both sides and required surgery to correct.
+- $900,000 Settlement (Indiana 2014): Negligent intubation of a patient at the hospital caused vocal cord paralysis on both sides and required surgery to correct.
 The plaintiff was left with a permanent impairment of voice.

 Vocal Cord Paralysis Lawyers